SultanovElnur/CurrencyExchange/README.md

-# **PhoneBook**
+# **CurrencyExchanger**

-*This project is a simple phone book application implemented in Java using the Spring Framework.
-The application allows the user to add, delete, and view contacts, as well as search for contacts by name or surname.
-A serialized file is used as the storage.
-The project contains configuration, service, and data model classes, as well as a class to run the application.*
+*This project is a REST API for exchanging from one currency to another at the current exchange rate, developed in Java with Spring Boot framework.
+It integrates with a third-party server "api.apilayer.com" to fetch the latest currency exchange rates.
+The project also includes Spring Security with roles, Liquibase for database migrations, and Swagger for API documentation.*